jondkelley/eco_aprs_weather/README.md

 #### Callsign

 This setting is **NOT neccessary** if your APRS software is already configured with a valid callsign.
 However, some APRS stations pefer to use a abstract tactical callsign/SSID, which is USA FCC Part 97 compliant if the station transmits their callsign in the APRS message packets every 10min.
-In those cases, it is best radio amateur practice to beacon a callsign with as many packets as possible (so everyone can convienently identify your station.)
+In this cases, it would be best radio amateur practice to beacon a callsign with as many packets as possible (so everyone can convienently identify your station.)

 ```
 [General]